takaesu-ug/packers/README.md

 ### In Local

-build box for vagrant at the local.
+Build box for vagrant at the local.

 ```
 packer build template_local.json